 |COMMERCIAL DRIVERS LICENSE SUSPENSION OR REVOCATION||1 year||lifetime revocation|

 The consequences for such “non-commercial” DUI are very severe for any commercial driver’s license.
 When a commercial driver gets a DUI, he will lose his commercial driver’s license.
-With a commercial DUI, a non-commercial driver’s license, will be downgraded to “Class “C””.
+With a commercial DUI, a non-commercial driver’s license will be downgraded to “Class “C””.

-A first time commercial DUI offender will lose his commercial driver’s license for 1 year.
+A first-time commercial DUI offender will lose his commercial driver’s license for 1 year.

 But even after waiting one year and getting a commercial driver license back, the commercial driver will still continue to have major problems trying to work as a commercial driver.
 For example, a driver who as a commercial driver’s license and maintains Federal Department of Transportation qualifications (DOT), has a federal CSA score.
 CSA score is a rating maintained by Federal Motor Carrier Safety Administration.
-CSA stands for “compliance, safety, accountability” and a higher score will create a serious problems for the driver and might cause loss of employment.
+CSA stands for “compliance, safety, accountability” and a higher score will create serious problems for the driver and might cause loss of employment.

-Moreover, a commercial driver to driver have to be accepted by liability insurance company and many insurance company will not accept a driver for at least 5 years after a drunk driving conviction.
+Moreover, a commercial driver to driver have to be accepted by liability insurance company and many insurance companies will not accept a driver for at least 5 years after a drunk driving conviction.
 Even if some insurance company will be willing to accept commercial driver convicted of the DUI, they insurance company will require a much higher premium, and the driver (or his employer) might not be able to afford the insurance.
-Thus, even a first time DUI will have very bad consequences for a commercial DUI driver.
+Thus, even a first-time DUI will have very bad consequences for a commercial DUI driver.

 There are no “Commercial driver’s license suspension” defenses specific to a “commercial” driver.
 All defenses used to defend a regular DUI can be successfully used to defend a “commercial” driver’s license.
 There are at least 15 different defenses that can be used to defend a DUI.
 Examples include violation of Title 17 of the California Code of Regulation, various medical conditions including GERD and diabetes, illegal stop, illegal arrest, falsely high blood alcohol readings and a rising BAC defense.